endless-sky/endless-sky/readme-developer.txt

 The program will run, using the "data" and "images" folders that are found in the project root.
 For more Linux help, and to view other command-line flags, consult the `man` page (endless-sky.6), by running `man endless-sky` in the project directory.
 The program also accepts a `--help` command line flag.

+To compile with Wayland support, set `SDL_VIDEODRIVER=wayland` in your environment before compiling:

+  $ SDL_VIDEODRIVER=wayland scons
+  $./endless-sky

+Note that this will disable X11 support; to build again with X11 support, unset that environment variable and re-compile.

 To compile and also run unit tests, the "test" target can be used:

   $ scons test